| Enterprise Information Portal Architecture and

 interface that allows external products to access and maintain meta

+data in the directory.
 6. A subscription facility should be provided that allows

 business users to have information delivered to them on a regular